dbashford/mimosa/README.md

  * Only compile those modules that need compiling based on the code that just changed
  * Bundle your optimized JavaScript with [Almond](https://github.com/jrburke/almond)

+The default, built-in optmizer configuration works like this:
+ * `baseUrl`: `baseUrl` is set by combining the `watch.compiledDir` with the `compilers.javascript.directory`.
+ * `out`: The optimized files are output into the `watch.compiled` + `compilers.javascript.directory` in a file that is the module + `-built.js`
+ * `mainConfigFile`: set based on the config file being optimized
+ * `findNestedDependencies`: set to `true`
+ * `wrap`: set to `true`
+ * `include`, `insertRequire`: both set to the name of the module being compiled
+ * `name`: set to `almond`

 You can override and include any of the RequireJS optimizer [configuration options](http://requirejs.org/docs/optimization.html#options) in the mimosa-config if the default behavior isn't to your liking.
 Simply uncomment the `require.optimize` setting and toss your settings in there.

-The default configuration works like this:
- * The optimizer `baseUrl` is set by combining the `watch.compiledDir` with the `compilers.javascript.directory`.
- * Modules and paths are determined by analyzing your source
- * The optimized files are output into the `watch.compiled` + `compilers.javascript.directory` in a file that is the module + `-built.js`
+You can both override and remove settings.
+If you want a setting removed, set it to `null`.

 ### CSS Minification